2024 Edition

 CA-CRI 4.02

-Written procedures address the provision of treatment and referral when individuals are at risk of imminent harm, including situations involving victims of violence, individuals at risk for suicide, medical crises, and other emergencies.
+Written procedures address the provision of treatment and referral when individuals are at risk of imminent harm including situations involving suicide, medical crises, substance overdoses or withdrawals, violence, and other emergencies.

-Interpretation: When an individual calling a crisis hotline is considered to be at imminent risk for suicide, staff should have a written procedure directing them to: (1) practice “active engagement” to promote the caller’s collaboration in securing his/her own safety, (2) use the least invasive intervention and consider involuntary emergency interventions as a last resort, and (3) initiate “active rescue” (i.e., immediately dispatching emergency rescue interventions with or without the callers consent) if the caller remains unwilling and/or unable to take action on their own behalf.
+Interpretation: When an individual calling a crisis call service is considered to be at imminent risk for suicide, staff should have a written procedure directing them to (1) practise “active engagement” to promote the caller’s collaboration in securing his/her safety, (2) use the least invasive intervention and consider involuntary emergency interventions as a last resort, and (3) initiate “active rescue” (i.e., immediately dispatching emergency rescue interventions with or without the caller's consent) if the caller remains unwilling and/or unable to act on their behalf.

 CA-CRI 4.03